hm-ai/Practical-Implementations-ENPC/README.md

-# :computer: Practical Implementations 2020
+# Practical Implementations 2020

 Welcome to you all!
 This GitHub page contains the materials for the practical part of the Machine Learning course at Ecole des Ponts 2020-2021.